 MCSO remains engaged in delivering quality community engagement.
-The measures taken to attain and sustain the engagement is through the development of community partnerships with community members, local businesses, established faith-based groups and non-profit organizations.
-In furtherance of community engagement activity, the Office organized the Community Outreach Division (COrD).
-COrD has been instrumental with, promoting, and participating in events that unite MCSO personnel with community members in comfortable, non-law enforcement environments.
+MCSO acts to attain and sustain community engagement through the development of community partnerships with community members, local businesses, established faith-based groups and non-profit organizations.
+To further community engagement activity, the office organized the Community Outreach Division (COrD).
+COrD has been instrumental in promoting and participating in events that unite MCSO personnel with community members in comfortable, non-law enforcement environments.